Cardiff Devils: 1997–2008

-2008/09 season
+2008–09 season

 The Devils season was mixed.
 The team struggled again with injuries and suspensions – notably the highly controversial 11-game suspension of club captain Brad Voth (which was cut to 7 on review).
-Two summer signings, defenceman Likit Andersson and forward Rod Hinks, were cut from the squad due to injury and performance respectively.
-Returning defenceman Tyson Teplitsky filled the gap left by Andersson and contributed greatly in points.
+Two summer signings, defence man Likit Andersson and forward Rod Hinks, were cut from the squad due to injury and performance respectively.
+Returning defence man Tyson Teplitsky filled the gap left by Andersson and contributed greatly in points.
 Canadian Marc Fulton was drafted in to replace Hinks, however after a promising start, was sidelined by injury and did not play for the club again.
 Joining Fulton on the injury list were centre Lee Cowmeadow and then top scorer Mike Prpich.

 On 26 January 2009, the Devils announced the signing of Matt Elich, a former NHL player with the Tampa Bay Lightning.
 Elich, brought in to replace the injured Derek Campbell, scored 1+1 in his debut game and continued to contribute points consistently.